Functions applied to join columns are always the result of a wrong physical data model.

 What is the effect of functions on the join performance?

-Functions such as SUBSTR(), TRIM(), COALESCE(), CASE statements, and often the LIKE function cause the optimizer to estimate the number of rows based on heuristics.
+Applying functions such as SUBSTR(), TRIM(), COALESCE(), CASE statements, and even the LIKE function to join columns can hinder the optimizer’s ability to use existing statistics.
+Consequently, the optimizer must estimate the number of rows based on heuristics, which may result in inefficient query execution.

 What should I do if I cannot prevent the use of functions?